TomAlanCarroll/workout-grader/README.md

 confMatrix <- confusionMatrix(testing$classe, crossValidationPrediction)
 ```

+I estimated a very low out of sample rate of <1% because the collection of the training data was in a highly regulated environment, with the participants being instructed on how to perform the exercises.
+In the future, additional training environments would need better modeling strategies.
 In a few measurements, the cross validation accuracy was very high (99.5 - 100%), so the model was ready for testing.
-I did not expect a high out-of-sample error because the collection of the training data was in a highly regulated environment, with the participants being instructed on how to perform the exercises.
-In the future, additional training environments would need better modeling strategies.
+After running cross validation, the out of sample rate was approximately 0.5%.

 ## Predictions
 The trained model is used to predict the quality of the workout form, either **A** or  *B to E*.
 This is predicted by: